MI7J/mangos/sql/additions/readme.txt

     cp 65 - Fixed spell damage bonus for spell 54158.
 Patch provided by MrLama cp 66 - Fixed haste bonus for spell 15473.
 Patch provided by Tasssadar cp 67 - Implemented random battlegound system and other battleground fixes.
-Patch provided by GriffonHeart
+Patch provided by GriffonHeart cp 68 - Fixed spell 66118.
+Patch provided by MaS0n and Insider